Go Back

 • Use the nutrition card in this recipe as a guideline.

-• Pork is the most common choice of meat, but you can also use beef, tofu, chicken, or seafood.
+• Protein: Pork is the most common, but you can easily switch it up with chicken, beef, tofu, or seafood depending on what you have.

 Calories: 599kcal | Carbohydrates: 97g | Protein: 31g | Fat: 10g | Saturated Fat: 3g | Fiber: 0.4g | Sugar: 2g